 Trees give protection from wind for people and livestock, they trap snow and valuable moisture, and they provide a home and food for many wildlife species.
 Red Deer County has several programs that help County landowners plant more trees.

 Landowners may be eligible to apply for funding to plant trees for many purposes.
-The County's Conservation Coordinator, Ken Lewis, is available to help you access this funding through our ALUS program for agricultural lands, and Green Acreages for acreage properties, or the 2 Billion Trees Western Coalition through the Agroforestry and Woodlot Extension Society.
+The County's Conservation Coordinator, Ken Lewis, is available to help you access this funding through our ALUS program for agricultural lands, Green Acreages for acreage properties, or the 2 Billion Trees Western Coalition through the Agroforestry and Woodlot Extension Society.

 View our tree pruning fact sheets or this helpful information available for beginner pruners.
 For any large pruning, please contact a professional certified arborist.
 Please note that there is a yearly pruning ban in effect on Dutch Elm from April 1 - September 30.